RubDevs/ChatNode/README.md

 ```
 This will create the ChatNode image and pull in the necessary dependencies.

-Once done, run the Docker image and map the port to whatever you wish on your host.(if want to test WebSocket chosse 3000 also, if only want to try API choose on your preference) In this example, we simply map port 3000 of the host to port 3000 of the Docker:
+Once done, run the Docker image and map the port to whatever you wish on your host.(if you want to test WebSocket choose 3000 also, if only want to try API choose on your preference) In this example, we simply map port 3000 of the host to port 3000 of the Docker container:

 ```sh
 docker run -d -p 3000:3000  <yourDockerHubuser>/chat_node:1.1